-For more information, this page has links to a number of scientific papers.
-Or you can watch the YouTube series to be walked through some relevant scientific literature: Is Prenatal Sonography Safe?
+I have included some more detailed information below that can help lead you to further readings, or you can watch the YouTube series to be walked through some relevant scientific literature: Is Prenatal Sonography Safe?
 YouTube playlist

-(2) Ultrasound equipment for prenatal Ob-Gyn use should be required to have more frequent routine maintenance by law.
-Simply using ultrasound devices detunes them similarly to musical instruments, and defective equipment lowers the machine's image quality.
-A unit not being properly calibrated can lead to more ultrasound exposure needed in order to make a diagnosis.
-Enforcing more frequent maintenance of ultrasound units would not only be prudent for safety, it would also promote engineering and tech jobs which could help the ailing economy.
+(2) Nearly half of all medical ultrasound units in clinical circulation are defective.
+A defective unit may have a worse picture, requiring extra exposure in order to make a diagnosis.
+More frequent maintenance of ultrasound units would not only be prudent for safety, it would also promote engineering and tech jobs which could help the ailing economy.
 [Relevant citations: High incidence of defective equipment in circulation, Annual calibration is not sufficient]

-(3) Vanity ultrasounds clinics encourage non-medical fetal ultrasound exposure and must be regulated, or even outright stopped (for now).
-Vanity clinics promote the most risky practices of fetal sonography: long, high definition movies; frequent exposures; lack of technical and/or medical background; improper equipment maintenance.
-Ultrasound for fetal use should be only performed by professionals trained in proper safety precautions and up-to-date with current research.
-[Relevant citations: Proliferation of Prenatal Sonography, Prenatal ultrasound alters normal mouse brain development, Low-intensity ultrasound energy applied to rat testes alters testosterone levels, Ultrasound increases cell division, Ultrasound sensitizes hearing of infants, Prenatal ultrasound alters sociability in mice possibly akin to autism, Prenatal ultrasound negatively affects mouse cognition]
+(3) Vanity ultrasounds clinics serve no medical purpose and should not be patroned.
+These privately run clinics offer long duration, high definition movies without consideration to safety limits.
+Ultrasound for fetal use should be only performed by professionals trained in proper safety techniques and up-to-date with current research.
+[Relevant citations: Prenatal ultrasound alters learning and memory in young rats, Prenatal ultrasound alters normal mouse brain development, Low-intensity ultrasound energy applied to rat testes alters testosterone levels, Ultrasound increases cell division, Ultrasound sensitizes hearing of infants, Prenatal ultrasound alters sociability in mice, Prenatal ultrasound negatively affects mouse cognition]

 ** Please read the testimonials of scientists, practitioners, professionals, and parents whom have signed this petition and left comments: